sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 ### Monitoring Sensu Server{#monitoring-sensu-server}

-The server running the sensu-server process will need to be monitored in two ways:
+The host running the `sensu-server` service should be monitored in two ways:

-* Locally by a sensu-client process (OS metrics, OS checks, etc)
+* Locally by a `sensu-client` process for Operating System checks/metrics and Sensu services like Uchiwa and Sensu Enterprise Dashboard that are not part of the Sensu event system.
-* Remotely from an entirely independent Sensu stack (due to if the sensu-server process is down, it won't be able to alert)
+* Remotely from an entirely independent Sensu stack to monitor pieces of the Sensu stack that if down will make Sensu unable to alert on.

 #### Monitoring Sensu Server Locally

-Monitoring the server that the sensu-server process runs on should be done just like any other node in your infrastructure.
-This includes checks and metrics for CPU, memory, disk, networking.
+Monitoring the host that the `sensu-server` process runs on should be done just like any other node in your infrastructure.
+This includes, but not limited to, checks and metrics for CPU, memory, disk, and networking.

 #### Monitoring Sensu Server Remotely

-To monitor the Sensu Server process, you will need another independent Sensu stack that can reach in.
+To monitor the `sensu-server` Server process, you will need another independent Sensu stack that can reach in.
 This can be done by reaching out to an API health endpoint (TODO: need to confirm)

 Show example check that hits the /health API endpoint